 Health insurance TPAs are quite common, if this statistic from the Society of Professional Benefit Administrators is to be believed: Under their assessment, 60 percent of U.S. workers who aren’t covered by federal benefits have their employment benefits administered through a TPA.

-A third-party claims administrator is responsible for providing the claims processing for a carrier.
-So, a TPA handling claims might employ licensed adjusters to help in assessing and filing claims, they’ll verify claims to look out for fraud, and they’ll likely act as a fiduciary, holding claims-paying funds in trust for the insurance carrier.
+A third-party claims administrator for commercial liability insurance providers is responsible for providing the claims processing for a carrier.
+So, a TPA handling these claims might employ licensed adjusters to help in assessing and filing claims, they’ll verify claims to look out for fraud, and they’ll likely act as a fiduciary, holding claims-paying funds in trust for the insurance carrier.

 - Administrative experience without years of in-house trial and error